leogaggl/betterforboothby/content/blog/2-fossil-fuel-lobby.md

 banner = "img/blog/justinwkern-11591709006.jpg"
 authors = ["Leo Gaggl"]
 series = ["Who Really Decides?"] description = "Who's really shaping our climate future?
-We explore the influence of the fossil fuel lobby on Australian politics and what it means for climate action in Boothby."
+We explore the influence of the fossil fuel lobby on Australian politics and what it means for climate action in the Electorate of Boothby."
 +++

 **Series: Who Really Decides? – Taking Back Our Community’s Voice**